GOMC-WSU/Workshop/Readme.md

 # IMPORTANT:
 1. Avoid renaming the files and directories in Build directory.
-2. Inspect the parameter files in `./BUILD/resources/model` for accuracy of the bonded and non-bonded parameters.
+2. Inspect the parameter files in `./BUILD/resources/model/` for accuracy of the bonded and non-bonded parameters.
+Checking the accuracy of LJ parameter for MOfs is your responsibility.
 3. Interaction between atomtype can be modified using  `NBFIX` for CHARMM style, or `NBFIX_MIE` for Mie style parameter file.
 For more information, refere to [GOMC Documentation](http://gomc.eng.wayne.edu/manual/input_file.html#nbfix "GOMC non-bonded").
 4. For assigning charges, this script uses the charge, provided in `*.cif` file.
 If you are intrested to use       different charge, you need to modify the charge value in `*.cif` file.